yiisoft/yii2/docs/guide/intro-upgrade-from-v1.md

 Yii 2.0 supports automatic generation of command help information from comment blocks.

-Please refer to the [Console Commands](tutorial-console.md) chapter for more details.
+Please refer to the [Console Commands](tutorial-console.md) section for more details.

 I18N